Rubin-unige/ros_tutorial/README.md

 At this point, you can proceed to run either the **C++** or **Python** version of the `User Interface` and `Distance Monitor` nodes, depending on which implementation you want to use.

 ### Running the C++ Version

-To run the C++ nodes (both the User Interface and Distance Monitor nodes), follow these steps:
+To run the C++ nodes, follow these steps:
 - Make sure that the `roscore` and `turtlesim` nodes are running.

 - In a new terminal, run the **C++ User Interface Node**: